LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/stephen_grider/kubernetes-production.md

 <img src="./diagrams/k8s-architecture.png" />

 - On local, we will set up our application on one single Node.
+  - "ChatGPT": You generally don't need to use Docker Compose in a production Kubernetes environment.
+Kubernetes itself provides a way to define and manage containerized applications in a more scalable, resilient, and production-ready manner.
+However, Docker Compose can still be valuable for local development and testing.
 - On Cloud (AWS or Google Cloud), we have the option to set up the application on multiple Nodes.

 ### Path to Production